FrancisBanville/ms_interpreting_probabilities/README.md

 interact with each others [e.g., by predation; @Elton2001Animal], forming individual-based networks.
-The aggregation of these individuals into more or less homogeneous groups (e.g., populations, species, trophic species, families) allows us to represent networks at broader scales, which impacts the properties and behaviour of these systems [@Guimaraes2020Structurea].
-A network's nodes can thus designate distinct levels of organization, whereas the edges linking these nodes can describe a variety of interaction measures.
-When using a Boolean (yes-no) representation of biotic interactions, the observation that one individual from group (or node) $i$ interacts with another individual from group
-$j$ is enough to set the interaction $A_{i,j}$ to 1.
+The aggregation of these individuals into more or less homogeneous groups (e.g., populations, species, trophic species, families) allows us to represent networks at broader taxonomic scales, which impacts our interpretation of the properties and behaviour of these systems [@Guimaraes2020Structurea].
+Nodes can thus designate distinct levels of organization, whereas edges linking these nodes can describe a variety of interaction measures.
+When using a Boolean representation of biotic interactions, the observation that one individual from group (or node) $i$ interacts with another individual from group $j$ is enough to set the interaction $A_{i,j}$ to 1.
 This simplified representation of food webs is a highly valuable source of ecological information [@Pascual2006Ecologicala] even though it overlooks important factors regarding interaction strengths.
-These, in turn, can be represented using weighted interactions, which better describe the energy flows, demographic impacts or frequencies of interactions between nodes [@Berlow2004Interaction;
-@Borrett2019Walk], with $A_{i,j} \in \mathbb{N}$ or $\mathbb{R}$ depending on
+These, in turn, can be represented using quantitative interactions, which better describe the energy flows, demographic impacts or frequencies of interactions between nodes [@Berlow2004Interaction; @Borrett2019Walk], with $A_{i,j}$ being a natural number $\mathbb{N}$ or a real number $\mathbb{R}$ depending on the measure.
-the measure.
 For example, they can be used to estimate the average number of prey individuals consumed by the predators in a given time period (e.g., the average number of fish in the stomach of a piscivorous species).
 Interaction strengths can also be used as good estimators of the parameters describing species interactions in a Lotka-Volterra model [e.g., @Emmerson2004Predatora].
-This extra amount of ecological information typically comes at a cost of greater sampling effort or data requirement in predictive models [@Strydom2021Roadmapa], which can lead to high uncertainties when building these types of networks.
+This extra amount of ecological information typically comes at a cost of greater sampling effort or data requirement in predictive models [@Strydom2021Roadmapa], which can lead to high uncertainties when building these networks.
-Therefore, important methodological and conceptual decisions must be made when sampling and building food webs.

-The uncertainty and spatiotemporal variability of both types of trophic interactions (Boolean and weighted) can be represented probabilistically.
+The uncertainty and spatiotemporal variability of both types of trophic interactions (Boolean and quantitative) can be represented probabilistically.
 On one hand, Boolean interactions follow a Bernoulli distribution $A_{i,j} \sim {\rm Bernoulli}(p)$, with $p$ being the probability of interactions.
 The only two possible outcomes are the presence ($A_{i,j} = 1$) or absence ($A_{i,j} = 0$) of an interaction between the two nodes.
-Weighted interactions, on the other hand, can follow various probability distributions depending on the measure used.
+Quantitative interactions, on the other hand, can follow various probability distributions depending on the measure used.
 In this case, the event's outcome is the value of interaction strength.
-For instance, weights can follow a Poisson distribution $A_{i,j} \sim {\rm Poisson}(\lambda)$ when predicting frequencies of interactions between pairs of nodes, with $\lambda$ being the expected rate of interaction.
-Note that weighted interactions can be converted to probabilistic interactions by normalizing.
+For instance, these interaction strengths can follow a Poisson distribution $A_{i,j} \sim {\rm Poisson}(\lambda)$ when predicting frequencies of interactions between pairs of nodes, with $\lambda$ being the expected rate of interaction.
+Note that quantitative interactions can be converted to probabilistic interactions by normalizing.
 The definition and interpretation of parameters like $p$ and $\lambda$ are inextricably linked to environmental and biological factors such as species relative abundance, traits, area, and time, depending on the type of interaction.
 Because Boolean species interactions are much more documented in the literature, our primary focus in this contribution will be on addressing the challenges in defining and interpretating $p$ for pairwise species interactions.

 The first aspect to take into consideration when estimating or interpreting probabilities of interactions is knowing if they describe the likelihood of